nham/wabbo/entries/2015-07-11-monoidal-category.md

  > A category is the simplest framework where we can talk about systems (objects) and processes (morphisms)

+Another way to understand categories is as generalizations of monoids.
+Indeed, a monoid can be thought of as a category with one object.

+Some examples of categories include:

+ - $\text{Set}$, the category whose objects are all sets and morphisms are functions
+ - $\text{Vect}_k$, the category whose objects are all vector spaces over the field $k$ and morphisms are linear maps
+ - $\text{Top}$, the category whose objects are all topological spaces and morphisms are continuous maps
+ - TODO: more?

 A morphism $f: X \to Y$$ in a category is said to be an **isomorphism** when there is a $g: Y \to X$ such that $f ; g = 1_X$ and $g ; f = 1_Y$.
 In this case, $g$ must be unique and is called the **inverse** of $f$ (and is sometimes denoted $f^{-1}$), since for any inverse $h: Y \to X$ we have

 $$h = h ; 1_X = h ; f ; g = 1_Y ; g = g$$